sw478/multidimensional-sudoku/README.md

                    |
                   col6

-This enables you to get a column header with minimal elements underneath in O(1) time.
+This enables you to get a column header with minimal elements underneath in minimal time.

     while(heurHeader->next == heurHeader)
         min_hcol = heurHeader->next

 The incrementing and decrementing operations are also in O(1) time.

-Choosing a column with minimal elements, while a heuristic, doesn't guarantee a faster solve though.
+Choosing a column with minimal elements, while a heuristic, doesn't guarantee a faster solve, so for some cases, the program can be faster if it chooses a random column.

-For some cases, The program can be faster if it chose a random column.
+There is a heur macro that can be set on to tell the program to use heurs, otherwise if set off, heuristic2() will find the column with min nElements in O(n) time, n = number of columns.

 ## process (sudoku)

 The program takes in a file of a sudoku you want it to solve, and takes note of its dimensions, x and y.
-It then creates a file that lists the coordinates of elements in the initial matrix. hideAllCells() then covers the appropriate rows of the matrix according to the given clues in the sudoku. coverRowHeaders() covers all the row headers for the algorithm to run properly.
-Algorithm X is run on the matrix, creating a solTree in the process. uncoverRowHeaders() uncovers all the row headers, and unhideAllCells() uncovers the previously covered rows.
+It then creates a file that lists the coordinates of elements in the initial matrix. hideAllCells() then covers the appropriate rows of the matrix according to the given clues in the sudoku.
+Algorithm X is run on the matrix, creating a solTree in the process. unhideAllCells() uncovers the previously covered rows.
 Another sudoku board with the same dimensions can also be run now without having to reinitialize the matrix.

-If you wanted to use this for another exact cover problem, the code has been made modular so you can just swap out and create your own function that writes to a matrix coordinate file.
-The overall process is the same.
+To use this program to solve another exact cover problem, you can just swap out and replace some functions for it to work.

-## possible paths to take
+## possible project paths to take

-add boards for higher dimensions, ex.
+enable processing boards of higher dimensions, ex.
 2x2x2, 2x3x4, 3x3x3x3\
-figure out an efficient way to generate boards
+figure out an efficient way to generate boards write side program to enumerate polynominos

 ## data (sudoku)

-longest recorded time to create a random fully populated board of varying sizes:\
+estimated time to create a random fully populated board of varying sizes:\
-(rows are chosen nondeterministically)\
+(rows are chosen randomly)\
 3x3: 0.05 sec\
 4x4: 0.14 sec\
 4x5: 0.26 sec\